 But alas, here we are on Gavdos, a small island off the southern coast of Crete that requires a significant acumen for travel planning along with – at least – a recessive gene for adventure.
 Gavdos hails itself as the most southerly point in Europe as the lower tip of the island points down into the Libyan Sea well south of the shores of northern Africa.
 Egypt and Israel are merely a Greek athlete’s stone’s throw from here.

 Not unlike naturism itself, Gavdos is something of a dichotomy.
-As most are moored in deep religious ideology, Greeks have something of a mixed opinion on the subject of social nudity.
+As most Greeks are moored in deep religious ideology, they have something of a mixed opinion on the subject of social nudity.
 While a few are willing participants, most see naturism (and the beaches where such things take place) as one spoke in the wheel of the bigger tourism economy.
 The number of “nudity tolerated” beaches outnumber the number of “official nude beaches” by at least 100 to 1!
 Quite different than France or Croatia with their massive naturist centers where you can be naked 24/7 should you so desire.
 In Greece, you’re always playing the “Can I be naked here?” game.

 At this writing, we are at the end of day two of our second visit to Gavdos, most infamous for its unrelenting hippie culture of, “Don’t worry, get naked.”
 Our first visit, a couple years ago, was merely a one-day turnaround from the port of Chora Sfakion, allowing exactly enough time to find our way to the “big chair” at the southern tip of Europe, exploit a quick photo op, and skedaddle back to the boat to make our way back to our cushy accommodations at Vritomartis just minutes from the port.

 This time, we decided to double down and really discover Gavdos.
 Is nudity accepted everywhere?
 Is it accepted anywhere?
 Is there a naturist hotel on the island?
 (I’m going with “no.”) Can I be naked on the veranda of my room in a non-naturist property?
 The owner of Gavdos Princess says, “Yes – as long as you use the veranda not facing the restaurant.”
 Can I walk through the villages on the island without clothing and without judgment?
 I very much doubt that.
-The villagers look like long timers who have little or nothing to gain by keeping the naked hippies happy, a sub-culture here on the island that seems to keep to their own enclaves under the scrubby trees near the beach.
+The villagers look like long-timers who have little or nothing to gain by keeping the naked hippies happy, a sub-culture here on the island that seems to keep to their own enclaves under the scrubby trees near the beach.

 Can I walk the forest and coastal paths naked without fear of being convicted of a lewd or criminal deed?
 Well, there’s a question.
 Who’s going to arrest you?
-(I have yet to see a police car, let alone a person who would drive one, though my wife says she spotted a plain clothes police guy yesterday.
-Wonder if he notices we had no clothes?)
+(I have yet to see a police car, let alone a person who would drive one, though my wife says she spotted a plainclothes police guy yesterday.
+Wonder if he noticed we had no clothes?)
 And what would they arrest you for?
 Or more to the point, who comes to Gavdos without full knowledge that if you go near the sea, you will see naked people.
 And you don’t live on Gavdos without going near the sea.

 What I can tell you for certain is that Gavdos is the small Greek Island that time seems to have forgotten.
 Said to have had thousands of inhabitants back in the Byzantine era, today it is the quiet, simple life that is most pervasive, where getting caught in traffic means you are surrounded in a herd of goats who take their time in crossing the road.
 In fact, it would be a great place to settle in for a few weeks, surrounded by calm seas and starry skies, and say… write a book!
 Maybe something like, Naked with Goats in a Distant Land.